kylie-foster/tidy_tuesday/Week20_2019/README.md

 # Nobel Prize Winners.

-This week I created a Shiny app to highlight the gender gap in Nobel Prize winners, including interactive line charts, bar charts and word clouds: https://kylie-foster.shinyapps.io/nobelprizes/
+This week I created a Shiny app to highlight the gender gap in Nobel Prize winners, including interactive line charts, bar charts and word clouds: https://kylie-foster.shinyapps.io/nobelprizes/.
+Note the app may take a few minutes to load.

 The code is provided in 'app.R'.